Mass Email for Communications Policy

 University Computers and Network Systems (University Systems): Computers, networks, servers, and other similar devices that are administered by the University and for which the University is responsible.
 Throughout this policy, the shortened term “university systems” is used to mean all University computers and network systems.

-The University operates five listservs, each targeted to different campus constituencies.
+The University maintains five (5) official listservs, each targeted to different campus constituencies.

-Membership on these lists is determined by departmental position and is assigned at the time of employment or position change.
-Individuals are not able to unsubscribe from these lists.
+Membership on these lists is determined by departmental position and is assigned at the time of employment or position change by the Director of Human Resources.
+Individuals are not allowed to unsubscribe from these lists.

 - Admininfo: Information for all administrative offices